 Putting the Layout Planning in Perspective

-How to Design the Perfect Kitchen Layout
+How to Design the Perfect Kitchen Layout?

 Designing the Basic Shape of the Kitchen

 A basic kitchen design should be centered around the 3 main work points: the stove, the refrigerator, and the sink.
 Traditionally, they were arranged in a work triangle across the kitchen.
-With the introduction of kitchen islands since the 1980s, the arrangement has been taking a new shape — a linear arrangement is being preferred for the work points and the entire appliance section is being placed on the kitchen island itself.
+With the introduction of kitchen islands in the 1980s, the arrangement has been taking a new shape — a linear arrangement is preferred for the work points and the entire appliance section is being placed on the kitchen island itself.
 Simply put, the shape of the kitchen depends largely on whether you choose to have a kitchen island or not.

 Should You Add a Kitchen Island to Your Kitchen?